 Prepare pan: Grease a springform pan or any oven-safe baking dish with olive oil or cooking spray.
 I prefer to line the bottom of a pan with round parchment paper for easy removal.

-Coat the bottom: Add about ½ cup sauce, or more, and spread it around to cover the bottom of the pan (Pic 1).
+- Coat the bottom: Add about ½ cups of sauce or more and spread it around to cover the bottom of the pan (Pic 1).

 Step 2: Cook Ravioli Lasagna in Instant Pot

-Pour a cup of water in the pressure cooker (or more depending on your recommended instructions), place trivet and the lasagna pan over it.
+- Pour a cup of water into the pressure cooker (or more, depending on your recommended instructions), place the trivet and the lasagna pan over it.
 Pressure cook for 20 minutes on Manual/Pressure Cook at high pressure.

-Once cooking is done, manually release pressure after 5-10 minutes.
+- Once cooking is done, manually release pressure after 5-10 minutes.
 As an optional step, you can broil the lasagna in the oven for 3-5 minutes.
-This gives a nice golden brown color to the lasagna.
-Carefully release the spring and remove the round and serve!
+This gives the lasagna a nice golden brown color.
+Carefully release the spring, remove the round, and serve!

 Use a tall trivet: For even cooking, ensure that the trivet is tall enough so the lasagna doesn't touch the liquid.